k5md/Total-Suspender-webextension/README.md

 #### Windows
 1. Install [node and npm](https://nodejs.org)
+2. Int the project directory run `npm run install`
-2. In the project directory run one of these commands:
+3. In the project directory run one of these commands:

    `npm run build-dev` to build for development

    `npm run build-prod` to build for production

    `npm run pack` to build production version and pack it with [web-ext](https://developer.mozilla.org/ru/docs/Mozilla/Add-ons/WebExtensions/Getting_started_with_web-ext)

 Building has been tested with:
 - Node.js version [10.13.0](https://nodejs.org/download/release/v10.13.0/)